dougyfresh208/ecom/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End Application

 ## Description
 A backend application for an ecommerce site.
 A mySQL database underpins the ability to store, create, and delete products and categories.A video showing the insomnia interactions to MySql and route handling will be provided.